8 Tips to Succeed in an Independent Executive Role

 Start by gathering as much information as possible and make decisions based on what you have learned.
 If learning new information causes a change in course later on, don’t be afraid to do so.
 You’re not going to have all the answers, but your role as a leader is still to make the best decisions for your team with the information you have at the time.

-- Communicate all around – Ensure that you have regular touchpoints with whomever you are reporting to and others who are critical to your performance in the interim role, including those who report to you.
+Communicate all around – Ensure that you have regular touch points with whomever you are reporting to and others who are critical to your performance in the independent role, including those who report to you.
 This regular communication works both ways to ensure that everyone around you knows your expectations, needs, and ideas and vice versa.